UL-Monroe Preview: Time to Shut ’em Up

 Auburn fans have been banging their heads on the wall wondering how the offense went from somewhat decent and not embarrassing to something you wouldn’t wish upon your worst enemy.
 Well, that’s why.
 So that’s good.
 Just hide the signals, and we get back to at least what Auburn was able to do against Clemson.
 Now replace Clemson’s defense with a Sun Belt defense, and things look a little better for Auburn, don’t they?

 Now Kolton Browning is a good quarterback.
 He’ll throw the ball all over the place and can obviously run as well.
 The Auburn defense will have to play a little bit tighter and tackle, Tackle, TACKLE the ball carrier by at least the second time he’s touched by a defender.
 That’s all I’m going to say about the defense.
 The offense should be able to give them a little more padding than in the previous two games, but they have to play like three points is all they’re getting.

-Again, I don't mean to downplay the Warhawks.
-They are Sun Belt team, they are already downplayed enough.
-I just know Auburn will play like a team that's tired of losing, a team finally getting a game at home, and a team certainly aware of what Monroe did last week.
+Again, I don’t mean to downplay the Warhawks.
+They are a Sun Belt team, they are already downplayed enough.
+I just know Auburn will play like a team that’s tired of losing, a team finally getting a game at home, and a team certainly aware of what Monroe did last week.

 Auburn will come out make a few big plays to excite the crowd and show that they are a real football team, but Monroe will make it interesting in the 3rd quarter before Auburn wears them down in the 4th.
 To be honest, if Auburn doesn’t win by more than 14, I might still consider it a loss.
 Auburn needs a blowout, and they’ll get one.